LeTinkerer/CovidTracker/README.md

 Tracks spread of the covid-19 virus in India and Germany

-Connect to the Internet
+-Connect to the Internet

-Collect JSON data from ArcGIS server
+-Collect JSON data from ArcGIS server

-Parse data
+-Parse data

-Display on OLED screen
+-Display on OLED screen